mero3002/linked_list/README.md

-mini projects snippets from each programming language i know.
+an archive for mini projects snippets from each programming language i learn.